Your Puppy Handbook

 From 12 to 14 weeks of age, puppy will become a little more cautious, approaching new encounters with trepidation, they will look to you for reassurance.
 It is valuable exercise to have puppy meet a wide variety of people, situations and other animals as soon as possible.

 Since it is particularly necessary for pet dogs to enjoy the company of humans, it is important that they meet a lot of them, including children of all ages if possible.
 Take your puppy to them, and invite them round to your house.
 Take puppy to the pet store, this is a great place to let people come up and interact with your puppy under your supervision.
+Try walking your puppy near a school when it is home time.
+Children will usually be eager to approach and ask to pat your puppy.
 It’s easy really, and important that you do make the effort to get on with it while your puppy is still young.

 A good puppy socialisation class or 'Puppy School', helps with socialising and training, the class should be just a supplement as most of the work should be done by you away from the class.